ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 # Loading Detections for Moving Platforms

 - With the telemetry and mission table, we can now upload the raw detections and promote them to the detections_yyyy_movers tables.
-- This Nodebook has the functionalities of `detections - 2 - c_table into detections_yyyy` and `detections - 2b - timedrift calculations` Nodebooks.
+- This Nodebook is analogous to `detections - 2 - c_table into detections_yyyy` and `detections - 2b - timedrift calculations`.
 The difference is it handles `_movers` tables.
 1. Run `movers - 3 - Load Detections` Nodebook till `Load raw dets into detections_yyyy_movers` cell to populate `detections_yyyy_movers` tables and load raw detections into them.

 ### User Input
 Cell three requires input from you.
 This information will be used to get the raw detections CSV and to be able to create a new raw table in the database.

 1. `table_suffix`: e.g. `2024_03` - should be the same as in the `movers - 1 - Load Mission Metadata` Nodebook.
 	* Within the quotes, please add your custom table suffix.
 We recommend using `year_month` or similar.

 1. `schema`:  'collectioncode'
-    * please edit to include the relevant project code, in lowercase, between the quotes.
+    * Please edit to include the relevant project code, in lowercase, between the quotes.

 ![image](https://github.com/ocean-tracking-network/node-manager-training/assets/68606079/9e5f8bc8-d0f6-4ab8-91fa-8d932a3ca78d)

-2. Run the `Load raw dets into detections_yyyy_movers` cell and take note the output.
+2. Run the `Load raw dets into detections_yyyy_movers` cell and note the output.

 3. Check off the step and record affected years (which detections_yyyy_movers tables were updated) in the Gitlab ticket.